giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 Our new **Inspector** acts as a professional co-pilot that talks back to you:

 * **Proactive File Checks**: If you use `E_lookup('data.txt')`, the engine checks if the file exists *before* running the calculation.
 If it’s missing, it tells you exactly where it should be.
-* **Beautiful Diagnostics**: Instead of messy code errors, you get a clean, high-contrast terminal report showing exactly what’s happening.
+* **Diagnostics**: Instead of messy code errors, you get a clean, high-contrast terminal report showing exactly what’s happening.
 * **Physics-Aware**: It doesn't just check math; it checks reality.
 If your formula results in negative weight or stiffness, it flags a `WARNING` so you can verify your logic.
 * **Friendly Advice**: Every error comes with an **ACTION** suggestion.
 It tells you how to fix the problem (e.g., "Add a small epsilon to avoid division by zero").